Websites come in all shapes and sizes, but most of them share important functionality. For instance, site owners want to be able to:

 Basic Site Customization

 The majority of the default site configuration values do not need to be altered.
 However, you should set a new name for your site, and maybe a site slogan.
 To do so, go to Administer > Site configuration > Site information, and change the values there.
-In our example, we changed the name of the site from "localhost" to "Drupal Sample Site", and made other simple changes.
+In our example, I changed the name of the site from "localhost" to "Drupal Sample Site", and made other simple changes.
 When you are done, click the "Save configuration" button at the bottom of the page, as is done for all administrative pages.

 In order to confirm that your modifications were properly saved, go to your site's home page, by clicking on the site name, at the top of the page.